Guides

 3. You can edit or delete a single field by clicking the “…” icon.
 You can delete a row by opening the action menu to the right of the row.

-4. You can move a row by dragging the dragger (icon with 6 dots) at right.
+4. You can move a row by dragging the dragger (icon with 6 dots) that appears at right on hover.

 Structuring Your Blueprint